rochus-keller/Oberon/README.md

 ### Binary versions

-Here is a binary version of the Oberon+ IDE for **Windows (Win32)**: http://software.rochus-keller.ch/OberonIDE_win32.zip.
+Here is a binary version of the Oberon+ IDE for **Windows (x86)**: http://software.rochus-keller.ch/OberonIDE_win32.zip, and here for **Windows (AMD64)**: http://software.rochus-keller.ch/OberonIDE_win64.zip.
 Just unpack the ZIP somewhere on your drive and double-click either ObxIDE.exe; Qt libraries are included, as well as the OBXMC command line tool, the demo Oberon System and some other example projects (open the project using CTRL+O and then run it using CTRL+R, or right-click to open context menus and select the commands from there).

 Here is a version of the Oberon+ IDE (Mono) for **Linux x86**: http://software.rochus-keller.ch/OberonIDE_linux_i386.tar.gz.
 Qt 5.4.2 is statically linked with the executables.
 OBXMC, Mono3 and examples are included as well.
 And here is a version for Linux **x86_64**: http://software.rochus-keller.ch/OberonIDE_linux_x86_64.tar.gz.

-Here is a version of the Oberon IDE (Mono) for **macOS x86_64** (>= El Capitan): http://software.rochus-keller.ch/OberonIDE_macOS_x64.dmg.
+Here is a version of the Oberon IDE (Mono) for **macOS x86_64** (>= El Capitan): http://software.rochus-keller.ch/OberonIDE_macOS_x64.dmg (it also runs on M1 under Monterey with some limitations [^1]).
 The app can just be moved to the drive or used directly from the mounted DMG; everything required is included, also the Oberon System demo; please note that the CTRL key is mapped to the command key on Mac, but you have to press CTRL+mouse key to trigger the right mouse button; to summarize: just click=left click, command+click=middle click, CTRL+click=right click; note that the shortcuts can differ between platforms.

 Here is the old version of the Oberon+ IDE (LuaJIT) for Windows: http://software.rochus-keller.ch/OberonIDE_LuaJIT_win32.zip.